hugoht3/fit-fusion/README.md

 # Main Goal of the Website
 > To Those who have a curiosity on how many calories they spent in a day. know exactaly how much it is.
 And a little hint regarding a increase or decrease in their weight

+# Testing

+This JavaScript code facilitates the calculation of Basal Metabolic Rate (BMR) for individuals based on their age, height, weight, and gender.
+Two separate functions, calculateBmrMale() and calculateBmrFemale(), compute the BMR using specific formulas tailored to each gender.
+The BMR represents the number of calories the body burns at rest.
+Additionally, the goalMessage() function provides insights into how many hours of various physical activities, such as running, basketball, volleyball, football, and cycling, would be needed to burn the calculated calories.
+Furthermore, the loseWeight() and gainWeight() functions offer personalized tips for either losing or gaining weight based on the calculated BMR and the selected gender.
+Users are required to input their height, weight, and age, and the code ensures these inputs meet certain criteria before performing the calculations.
+This code serves as a valuable tool for individuals seeking to manage their weight effectively and make informed decisions about their diet and exercise regimen.

 # Validator Test